-A hand can end in two ways: by exhaustive draw (no-one declares a win after the discard after the last tile) or by one or more players declaring a win.
-Chombo results in a re-deal and does not count as a hand.
-There is no abortive draws.
+A hand can end in two ways: by exhaustive draw (no-one declares a win after the discard after the last tile) or by one players winning.
+Chonbo results in a re-deal and does not count as a hand.

+There are no abortive draws.